 When you leave reading a web page in between, it is evident that you would always want to start from the same place, especially when you are somewhere in the middle.
-However, the only solution which most of the browsers offer is just to remember the URL or the page in the form of Bookmarks, which opens up the page next time, and you spend at least 2 minutes to find where exactly you left reading.
-So today in this post, we will learn how to save those two minutes using extensions for Chrome, and inbuilt settings in the browser.
+However, most of the browsers offer the only solution to remember the URL or the page in the form of Bookmarks, which opens up the page next time, and you spend at least 2 minutes to find where exactly you left reading.
+Today, in this post, we will learn how to save those two minutes using extensions for Chrome and inbuilt settings in the browser.

-Start where you left exactly on the browser
+How to continue where you left off on the Browser

 - Type chrome://settings in the address bar of the blank tab and hit enter.

 - Navigate to find the On Startup section.

 - Select the radio button of the option which says Continue where you left off